Rohitgupta8006/Decentralized_MessagePassing/README.md

 # Decentralized_MessagePassing
-An Ethereum based SmartContract based on Solidity language which transfer message to node in a decentralized manner.
+A SmartContract on Ethereum network based on Solidity language which transfer message to node in a decentralized manner.
 Go through the below steps to checkout deployed smart contract.

 # Working of Project